 Batstone, R. T.*, K. A. Carscadden*, M. E. Afkhami, & M. E. Frederickson.
-(In Revision) Using niche breadth theory to explain generalization in mutualisms.
-Ecology. * indicate equal graduate student coauthors
+(2018) Using niche breadth theory to explain generalization in mutualisms.
+Ecology.
+(In Press) * indicate equal graduate student coauthors

 S. Palakurty*, J.R.
 Stinchcombe , & M.E.
 Afkhami.
-(In Revision) Cooperation and Coexpression: How coexpression networks shift in response to multiple mutualists.
+(2018) Cooperation and Coexpression: How coexpression networks shift in response to multiple mutualists.
 Molecular Ecology.
-Special Issue on “The Host-Associated Microbiome: Pattern, Process, and Function” *indicates undergraduate mentee
+Special Issue on “The Host-Associated Microbiome: Pattern, Process, and Function” (Accepted) *indicates undergraduate mentee

 Zanne, A.E., K. Abarenkov, M.E.
 Afkhami, et al. (In Review) Fungal functional ecology: Bringing a trait-based approach to plant-associated fungi.
 Ecology Letters.